Step-by-Step rpact Tutorial

 Stopping for futility

 If there actually is no effect, such designs are more efficient.
-One can choose in advance to stop data collection when the presence of the effect the study was designed to detect can be rejected (i.e., binding \(\beta\)-spending), but it is typically recommended to allow the possibility to continue data collection (i.e., non-binding beta-spending).
-Adding futility bounds based on \(\beta\)-spending functions reduce power, and increase the required sample size to reach a desired power, but this is on average compensated by the fact that studies stop earlier due to futility, which can make designs more efficient.
+One can choose in advance to stop data collection when the presence of the effect the study was designed to detect can be rejected (i.e., binding \(\beta\)-spending), but it is typically recommended to allow the possibility to continue data collection (i.e., non-binding \(\beta\)-spending).
+Adding futility bounds based on \(\beta\)-spending functions reduces power, and increases the required sample size to reach a desired power, but this is on average compensated by the fact that studies stop earlier due to futility, which can make designs more efficient.

 Screenshot of the rpact input for an beta-spending function.